polinabythebay/polinadotio.github.io--old/source/writing/articles/2015/why-you-should-not-work-at-a-startup.html.markdown

 As a result, you have bright engineers as awful managers in rapidly growing companies where existing leadership is already spread thin.
 These new managers haven't spent time thinking about unconscious bias, HR related topics, performance reviews, interviewing.
 While I think all employees would benefit from new managers receiving training, mentorship, and supervision, I think untrained and unsupervised managers cause more harm to women than men.
 On several occassions managers of mine have made me feel unwelcome in a machismo culture; isolated rather than supported; and presented me with an opaque career path due to lack of mentorship, or no career path at all.

 This translates into having less folks advocate for me.
-I've felt stereotype threat based on a refusal to give any positive feedback.
-It's been translated into feedback only when I'm doing something wrong in a hyper competitive (not so collaborative) office culture.
+I've felt stereotype threat based on lack of positive feedback.
+It's been translated into feedback only when I'm doing something wrong, which in turn contributes to a non-collaborative office culture.
 My experience thus far with bad managers has led me to want to leave the industry.
 Not because I don't love programming, but because it's become toxic and mentally taxing.

 #### 2. No formalized hiring/interiew process